 The Swedish outdoor and ski brand Houdini has been installing the service in its own flagship stores since 2012 - initially with moderate interest, but now very successfully.
 "Demand has risen sharply in recent years," says Nanny Bergstedt of Houdini.
 "People are already planning half a year in advance and reserve their clothes for the holidays."
-So far, the rental business is limited to the domestic market, but the first foreign retailers are already showing interest.
+So far, the sporting goods rental business is limited to the domestic market, but the first foreign retailers are already showing interest.

 There are even dealers who specialise completely in the rental business, such as the French company Ski-chic.
 Launched in 2018, there are neither stationary shops nor a regular online shop where goods can be bought.
 Orders are placed online and delivered directly to the hotel.
 The service is currently offered in about 50 ski resorts in France.
 Here, too, with increasing demand, says Jordan Valentin, co-founder of Ski-chic.
 "We are growing by about 50 percent from season to season."
 Outfits for the whole family are offered by brands like Peak Performance, Fusalp, Quiksilver etc. For example, an outfit from Fusalp at the regular retail price of 930 euros costs 28.25 euros a day.